 To understand how nutrition and diet affect a person’s immune system, we need to delve into the role of epigenetics, the science of the biological mechanisms that turn our genes on and off.

 While the idea of epigenetics may seem complicated, consider the example of honey bees.
-Although they have the same DNA sequence, bees produce three different organisms – workers, drones and queens – and this depends on the food the larvae eat.
-This shows that while all worker bees are born with the genetic ability to become queens, workers’ food ultimately affects the way their genes are expressed and physically expressed.
+Although they have the same DNA sequence, bees produce three different organisms – workers, drones and queens – and this depends on the food the larvae are fed.
+This shows that while all worker bees are born with the genetic ability to become queens, the worker’s diet ultimately affects how their genes are expressed and manifested physically.

-In the same vein, while all people are 99.9% genetically identical, epigenetics makes us unique through the different combinations of genes that turn on and off – which explains why some of us have red hair and others black, or why some of us have darker or lighter skin, for example.
+By the same token, while all humans are 99.9% genetically identical, epigenetics makes us unique through the different combinations of genes that are turned on and off—which explains why some of us have red hair and others black, or why some of us have darker or lighter skin for example.

-What we eat, where we live, how much we sleep, how we play sports and even with whom we live, all this causes chemical reactions that can change our health.
-In addition, our microbiome, which is the microorganism we depend on to protect us from germs, break down food for energy, produce vital vitamins and strengthen our immune system.
+What we eat, where we live, how much we sleep, how we exercise and even who we live with all cause chemical reactions that can change our health.
+In addition is our microbiome, which are the microorganisms we depend on to protect us from germs, break down food for energy, produce vital vitamins and boost our immune system.

-Most of the immune system – approximately 70% of it – is located near the gut, which monitors food intake and how the body uses it.
-This makes it extremely important to maintain a balanced diet with the right vitamins, minerals and nutrients, while maintaining a healthy lifestyle.
-This requires more than just changing the intake of one or two nutrients, but it also involves balancing the entire diet to ensure that we have optimal nutritional intake at the cellular level.
+The largest part of the immune system – approximately 70% of it – is located near the gut, which monitors food intake and how the body uses it.
+This makes it extremely important to maintain a balanced diet with the right vitamins, minerals and nutrients while maintaining a healthy lifestyle.
+This requires more than simply changing our intake of one or two nutrients, but also involves balancing our entire diet to ensure we have optimal nutritional intake at the cellular level.

-Four main groups of nutrients that help people strengthen their immune system:
+Four main groups of nutrients that help people strengthen their immune systems:

 Vitamins and phytonutrients

-Vitamins A and C, as well as phytonutrients, are key players in the health of the immune system.
-As one of the most immune boosters, vitamin C encourages our body to produce antibodies that fight disease.
-It is essential to maintain a daily intake of vitamin C, as the body does not produce or store it.
+Vitamins A and C, as well as phytonutrients, are key players in immune system health.
+As one of the most powerful immune system boosters, vitamin C encourages our body to produce disease-fighting antibodies.
+It is essential to maintain a daily intake of vitamin C, as the body neither produces nor stores it.
 Vitamin A supports the health of the skin, tissues of our digestive tract and respiratory system.

-Phytonutrients contained in vegetables and fruits reduce the oxidative stress of our body, which can weaken its ability to fight disease.
-A number of phytonutrients have been shown to reduce the risk of cancer and cardiovascular diseases, fight inflammation, lower blood pressure and improve the overall health of our immune system.
+Phytonutrients found in vegetables and fruits reduce oxidative stress on our body, which can weaken its ability to fight disease.
+A number of phytonutrients have been shown to reduce the risk of cancer and cardiovascular disease, fight inflammation, lower blood pressure and improve the overall health of our immune system.

 Probiotics and prebiotics

 The digestive system plays a central role in maintaining immune function.
-The intestinal tract is the main route of contact with the external environment and is a route that contains microbiomes that support digestion as well as the absorption of nutrients.
-The presence of suitable bacteria in the gut is associated with benefits such as weight loss, improved digestion, healthier skin and, most importantly, enhanced immune function, although research in these areas is not definitive or universally applicable.
+The intestinal tract is the main route of contact with the external environment and is a pathway that contains microbiomes supporting digestion as well as nutrient absorption.
+Having the right bacteria in your gut has been linked to benefits such as weight loss, improved digestion, healthier skin and most importantly enhanced immune function, although research in these areas is not conclusive or universally applicable.

-Studies show that probiotics, which are “good bacteria”, are good for maintaining the digestive system, and prebiotics, a type of fiber that the human body cannot absorb, serve as food for these probiotics.
+Studies show that probiotics, which are “good bacteria,” are helpful in supporting the digestive system, and prebiotics, a type of fiber that the human body cannot digest, serve as food for these probiotics.

 Omega-3 fatty acids

-Omega-3 fatty acids, such as DHA and EPA, are healthy and essential types of fats that can be found in food, such as chia seeds and supplements such as fish oil.
+Omega-3 fatty acids, such as DHA and EPA, are healthy and essential types of fat that can be found in foods such as chia seeds and supplements such as fish oil.

-Omega-3 fatty acids can boost immune cell function, which plays an important role in both innate and adaptive immunity that respond to infections.
+Omega-3 fatty acids can enhance the functions of immune cells, which play an important role in both innate and adaptive immunity that respond to infections.

-Eating is not a substitute for an effective medicine and will not prevent you from becoming infected with COVID-19 or other diseases.
+Nutrition is not a substitute for effective medicine and will not prevent you from contracting COVID-19 or other illnesses.
 However, maintaining a strong immune system is something that all healthy people can do.